 The first time I got drunk and passed out, I was 5.
 My parents also took me to a cockfight that year.
-I didn’t go to a bullfight until I was 7.
+I went to my first bullfight when I was 7.
+I was surrounded by alcohol and violence.

 I spent most of my free time trying to save my mom’s life.
 And my own.
 He ended up doing unspeakable things to both of us.

-My dad and I would talk on the phone and he would tell me of his adventures as a spy in Russia.
+My biological father was horrible, but I loved and missed him.
+We would talk on the phone and he would tell me of his adventures as a spy in Russia.
 I cried a lot.

-I started smoking at 10, then added in alcohol, weed, huffing, acting, sex… then I turned 14 and decided to take it up a notch.
+I started smoking at 9, then added in alcohol, weed, huffing, sex… then I turned 14 and decided to take it up a notch.

 To LSD, cocaine, snorting NoDoz, ‘shrooms, whip-its (did I mention my first job was at Dairy Queen?), meth, dirty bathtub crank, peyote, MDMA (now called Molly), X (now called E) and heroin.
 Oh, and prostitution.
 Almost forgot about that one.